fotonic/fotonic.github.io/_pages/about.md

 ### Purpose

-Our goal is to share the insights we gain as we collaborate and build things for the web.
+Our goal is to share the insights we gain as we collaborate and build things for the web and engage the local community.
 Occasionally we'll talk about random stuff too.

 ### Find us online